Legends and myths regarding the Titanic: Titanic band

 One of the most famous stories regarding the Titanic is that of the ship's band.
 On 15 April, the eight-member band, led by Wallace Hartley, had assembled in the first-class lounge in an effort to keep passengers calm and upbeat.
 Later they moved on to the forward half of the boat deck.
 The band continued playing, even when it became apparent the ship was going to sink, and all members perished.

 There has been much speculation about what their last song was.
 A first-class Canadian passenger, Vera Dick, and several other passengers, alleged that the final tune played was that of the hymn "Nearer, My God, to Thee".
 Hartley reportedly once said to a friend if he were on a sinking ship, "Nearer, My God, to Thee" would be one of the songs he would play.
-But Walter Lord's book A Night to Remember popularised wireless operator Harold Bride's 1912 account (New York Times) that he heard the song "Autumn" before the ship sank.
-It is considered Bride either meant the hymn tune by François Barthélemon known as "Autumn" or the tune of the then-popular waltz "Songe d'Automne" but neither was in the White Star Line songbook for the band.
+But Walter Lord's book A Night to Remember popularised wireless operator Harold Bride's 1912 account (The New York Times) that he heard the song "Autumn" before the ship sank.
+It is considered Bride either meant the hymn tune by François Barthélemon known as Autumn or the tune of the then-popular waltz "Songe d'Automne (Dream of Autumn)" by Archibald Joyce.
+Autumn was not included in the White Star Line's repertoire book, but "Songe d'Automne" was.
 Bride is one of only two witnesses who were close enough to the band, as he floated off the deck before the ship went down.
 Some consider his statement to be reliable.
 Dick had left by lifeboat an hour and 20 minutes earlier and could not possibly have heard the band's final moments.
 The notion that the band played "Nearer, My God, to Thee" as a swan song is possibly a myth originating from the wrecking of SS Valencia, which had received wide press coverage in Canada in 1906 and so may have influenced Dick's recollection.